rii-mango/JPEGLosslessDecoder/README.md

 JPEGLosslessDecoder
 =====
-A common DICOM compression format is JPEG lossless.
+A common DICOM compression format is JPEG Lossless.
 This format is generally not supported in standard JPEG decoder libraries.

 This decoder can read the following DICOM transfer syntaxes: